-Known calendars and tips for handling dual dating and extension calendars are given in Appendix A: Calendars and Dates (p.99).
+Known calendars and tips for handling dual dating and extension calendars are given in Appendix A: Calendars and Dates (p.101).

-Date payloads may also be omitted entirely if no suitable form is known but a substructure (such as a PHRASE (p.80) or TIME (p.86)) is desired.
+DateValue and DatePeriod payloads may also be the empty string if no suitable form is known but a substructure (such as a PHRASE (p.80) or TIME (p.86)) is desired.